ManticoreGamesInc/platform-documentation/src/tutorials/art/art_reference.md

 A huge part of creating video games is making sure that they work, and that they run smoothly!

 Whenever you create models that **will never change during gameplay** and will always stay stationary--such as a tree--they will need to be kept in a **Static Context** folder.
-This way their data is never updated while the game plays, so they don’t take up power that would be useful for other mechanics.
+This way their data is never updated while the game plays, so they don't take up power that would be useful for other mechanics.

 ![Dragon Set](../../img/EditorManual/Art/staticContext.png "image_tooltip"){: .center}